bongiozzo/musica_mustdie/output/band_ashesyouleave.md

 # Ashes You Leave

-Дискография
+## Дискография

-"The Passage Back To Life" 1998, Death Doom
+### "The Passage Back To Life" 1998, Death Doom

+1. Salva Me (instr.)
+2. The Passage Back To Life
+3. Thorn Of The Dead Flower
+4. Drowning In My Dreams
+5. Lay Down Alone
+6. White Chains
+7. Tears

-"Desperate Existence" 1999, Death Doom
+### "Desperate Existence" 1999, Death Doom

+1. A Wish
+2. Never Again Alone In the Dark
+3. Desperate Existence
+4. Et Vidi Solem Evanere
+5. Momentary Eclipse Of Hope
+6. Searching For Artificial Happiness
+7. Shadow Of Somebody's Else Being
+8. Outro (instr.)

-"The Inheritance Of Sin And Shame" 2000, Death Doom "Fire" 2002, Death Doom
+### "The Inheritance Of Sin And Shame" 2000, Death Doom

+1.Tin Horns
+2. Your Divinity
+3. Shepherd's Song (instr.)
+4. Miles Of Worn Out Days
+5. When Withered Flowers Begin To Bloom
+6. And Thus You Poured Like Heaven Wept
+7. The Inheritance Of Sin And Shame
+8. Amber Star

+### "Fire" 2002, Death Doom

+1. Free
+2. In Vain
+3. Fire
+4. Hurt
+5. Ready To Cry
+6. Don't Forget The Planets
+7. A Crimson Shade
+8. Manservant

+Marta Batinic, violins
+Domagoj Galin, bass
+Berislav Poje, guitars, vocals
+Marina Zrilic, vocals
+Damir Cencic, keyboards
+Gordan Cencic, drums

-"Songs For The Lost" 2009, Gothic
+### "Songs For The Lost" 2009, Gothic

+1. Apathy Overdose
+2. The Feast
+3. Stranded
+4. The Song Of The Lost
+5. Every You Every Me
+6. Taints
+7. Losing Fate
+8. Where The Pain Is and Soul Of Ice

-"The Cure for Happiness" 2012, Gothic
+### "The Cure for Happiness" 2012, Gothic

+1. Devil in Disguise
+2. Only Ashes You Leave
+3. For the Heart, Soul and Mind
+4. The Ever-changing
+5. Meant to Stray
+6. Summer’s End
+7. Reality Sad
+8. The Cure
+9. ...for Happiness

 ## Отношения с другими группами